Squeezed State of an Electron Cloud as a "Quasi-Neutral'' One-Component Plasma: Introduction

+The formation of the equilibrium electron cloud in the Malmberg-Penning trap can be considered as a two-step process.
+First, electrons are injected through an ``open'' end of the potential well into the trap.
+Then, the potential at this end is varied to the value required for the electrons to be trapped in the well.
+The trapped electrons form a \textit{closed (autonomous)} dynamical system, which evolves to thermodynamic equilibrium \textit{without interaction with the environment} (radiative cooling is not important at this stage).
+The equilibrium electron cloud forms in this second step.
+The parameters of this steady state are defined by integrals of motion (detailed description and references one can find in Ref. \cite{Dubin-1999}).

+The squeezed state is formed in a different way.
+Electron injection is continuous, the environment (the electron source and the beam) and the electron cloud inside the potential well exchange particles the entire time.
+Thus, the squeezed state is an \textit{open} system unlike the {\textit closed} Malmberg-Penning trap.

-In this paper, we propose a new theory of a squeezed state formation, which allows the determination of such parameters as longitudinal distribution of the electron density, accumulated charge, etc. To be specific, we study the evolution of electrons continuously emitted in the Malmberg-Penning trap because this situation allows a rather simple and illustrative interpretation.
+In this article, we propose a new theory for the formation of the squeezed state, which allows for the determination of parameters, such as the longitudinal distribution of the electron number density, the accumulated charge, etc. To be specific, we study the evolution of electrons continuously injected into an {\textit open} Malmberg-Penning trap, a situation allowing a rather simple and illustrative interpretation.

+The remainder of this article is organized as follows.
+Section II expands on the description of the squeezed state.
+Section III present the results of numerical simulations.
+Section IV describes the squeezed state as a one-component plasma.
+The conclusions are presented in Section V.